samas69420/basedNN/README.md

 ---

 ## Why?
-*"Why build a neural network from scratch in 2025?"*
+*"Why build neural networks from scratch in 2025?"*

 Because libraries are for the weak 🗿